prachii06/LedgerX/README.md

 ---

-## Getting Started (Local Development)
+## Getting Started

 ### 1. Prerequisites
 - Docker and Docker Compose
-- Node.js 18+ and npm
+- Node.js 18+ and npm (Optional, if running frontend locally)
 - Go 1.25+ (Optional, if running backend natively outside Docker)

-### 2. Start the Backend Infrastructure
+### 2. Start the Backend Infrastructure (Docker)
-Navigate to the `deploy` directory and start all services (PostgreSQL, Kafka, Redis, Prometheus, Grafana, and the Go Backend):
+The backend stack, including PostgreSQL, Kafka, Redis, Prometheus, Grafana, and the Go API, is fully containerized.
+Navigate to the `deploy` directory and start all services:
 ```bash
 cd deploy
 docker-compose up -d --build